Academic Division and the Medical Center.

 - Human and non-human primate derived materials which may contain human pathogens (e.g. blood, fluids, tissues, organs, primary and established cell lines, etc.);

-- Recombinant DNA activities as described in the NIH Guidelines for Research Involving Recombinant DNA Molecules.
+- Recombinant or Synthetic Nucleic Acid Molecule activities as described in the NIH Guidelines for Research Involving Recombinant or Synthetic Nucleic Acid Molecules (includes human gene transfer); and

 Registration and Approval Mechanics: